Arize-ai/open-inference-spec/spec/overview.md

 ### List Types

 The above data types can be used to define a list of values by wrapping the data type in `[]`s.
-For example, a column that captures a list of `int`s can be defined as `:feature.[id]:document_ids`.
+For example, a column that captures a list of `id`s can be defined as `:feature.[id]:document_ids`.

 ## Specifiers